 All of the aforementioned subsidiaries are under the management of the holding company itself, but Dax Manufacturing is the primary business in a traditional way.

 Holding Company Taxation

-To take advantage of hiding company benefits, hire an account and attorney due to the complex rules involved.
+To take advantage of holding company benefits, hire an accountant and attorney due to the complex rules involved.

-Regarding taxes, the government levies a holding tax on C-corporations in the U.S. with 50 percent or over of stock owned by five or fewer investors.
+The government levies a holding tax on C corporations in the U.S. with 50 percent or over of stock owned by five or fewer investors.
 This amounts to a double surcharge tax that could hurt your profit margins.
 However, holding companies are becoming a popular option among families forming LLCs into holdings.
 An LLC is an entity that safeguards members from personal liability in the event of a judgment or creditor claim.
-Moreover, you can use what is known as pass-through taxation, a system where profits and losses are passed onto to individual members instead of the entity.
+Moreover, you can use what is known as pass-through taxation, a system where profits and losses are passed on to individual members instead of the entity.
 This allows each member to file income and losses on their personal taxes.
 Therefore, no holding company taxes would apply.

-For a c-corporation holding company, you can gain a minimum of 80 percent of stock of another C corporation due to the double taxation involved on dividends.
+For a C corporation holding company, you can gain a minimum of 80 percent of the stock of another C corporation due to the double taxation involved in dividends.
 This is because the tax code does not apply to distributions coming from the subsidiary to the parent company.
-For instance, if a holding company owns 65 percent stock in a separate business, and other business issues dividends around Christmas, the holding company would pay regular corporate taxes on those specific dividends.
+For instance, if a holding company owns 65 percent stock in a separate business, and another business issues dividends around Christmas, the holding company would pay regular corporate taxes on those specific dividends.
 With that, if the holding company owned 80 percent of the other company, it would not have to pay the corporate tax on dividends it gained from the other business since it was already taxed a single time as a subsidiary.

 Holding Company Internal Operations

 You must be aware of the several international structures involved with holding companies: